HandtoEarth/Field/README.md

 # Field

 An experimental repository composed of poems and images :
-Mainly a place to test drive and dicker around with Git Pages using Jekyll :
+A place to test drive and dicker around with Git Pages using Jekyll :
 Assembled by Suzanne Burns in the wee hours of the morning :

 ![Image of poem laser-etched in dichroic glass](https://raw.githubusercontent.com/HandtoEarth/Enclosure/gh-pages/Glasspoem_1.jpeg "Shards and Earth